Order tickets

 Mary Brunkow, born in 1961, studied at Princeton University in New Jersey, USA.
 Fred Ramsdell, born in 1960 in Illinois, completed his PhD at the University of California in 1987.
 Their paths converged when they worked together at Celltech Chiroscience, a company developing drugs for autoimmune diseases.

-The two studied a mouse strain known as scurfy, first identified in mouse experiments during the Manhattan Project in studies of radiation exposure.
-Only male mice displayed the syndrome—marked by scaly, dry skin—and they survived for just a few weeks after birth.
-Because the defect appeared only in males, it was clear that the responsible gene lay on the X chromosome.
-Males carry just one X chromosome, so a single faulty copy was enough to cause disease, whereas females, with two copies, were protected by the healthy version.
+The two studied a mouse strain known as scurfy, first identified during the Manhattan Project in experiments on radiation exposure.
+Only male mice exhibited the syndrome—characterized by scaly, dry skin—and survived for just a few weeks after birth.
+Because the defect appeared exclusively in males, researchers concluded that the responsible gene lay on the X chromosome.
+Males possess only one X chromosome, so a single faulty copy was sufficient to cause disease, whereas females, with two copies, were protected by the healthy one.
 Still, the identity and function of the defective gene remained unknown.

 Brunkow and Ramsdell hypothesized that scurfy mice suffered from a genetic autoimmune disease, and that uncovering its mechanism might aid in developing new treatments.
 They mapped the defective region of the X chromosome and identified twenty candidate genes.
 By comparing these genes in scurfy and healthy mice, they discovered that the defective gene belonged to the FOX family, a group of genes that regulate the activity of other genes and thereby influence cell development.